MyrtleSoftware/vollo-ids-example/README.md

 For comparison the literature baseline is an F1-score ~ 90%[^1]

 The total latency of the model on an ??
-FPGA is ??us (currently est compute is 0.6us)
+FPGA is ??us (currently est compute is 211 cycles, 0.6us)